Utilities businesses around the world are facing unprecedented pressures that are forcing conventional business approaches to evolve.

 As concerns around climate change and water scarcity continue to grow, sustainability across a wide range of dimensions is being brought to the forefront of the way utilities operate.
 Many of these dimensions are captured in the measures of environmental, social and governance (ESG), which collectively establish a “sustainability” framework for assessing a company’s performance in everything from greenhouse gas emissions to employee health and safety.

 ESG reporting is transforming from being a ‘nice-to-have’ to a fundamental business need.
-Utilities are doubling-down on efforts to establish a comprehensive reporting methodology that takes into account the expectations of number of stakeholders, including financial investors, regulators, customers and employees.
+Utilities are doubling-down on efforts to establish a comprehensive reporting methodology that takes into account the expectations of a number of stakeholders, including financial investors, regulators, customers and employees.

 Meeting the ESG reporting and performance management challenge